suanthuy/learning-note/English/TOEIC-speaking/Mock-test/Mock-test-6.md

 This is a picture of people relaxing on a beach.
 Some people are getting a tan while others are enjoying the water.
 I can see one woman on the right is lying on her side.
 There is an empty chair and a flag in the middle of the photo.
 In the background, there are palm trees and large houses on the side of the hill.
 It looks like a hot summer day, and so it is important to remember to apply suntan lotion.

+The image shows a serene beach scene.
+In the foreground, there’s an empty white sun lounger facing the sea, inviting someone to relax and enjoy the view.
+The sand is light-colored, and various beachgoers are scattered around, some lying on towels and others sitting on chairs.
+Towards the right side of the image, a red flag is planted in the sand, likely indicating a warning or a designated swimming area.

+In the background, the sea is calm with no visible waves, and the sky is clear blue.
+On the left side, there’s a hill with greenery and buildings that appear to be hotels or apartments overlooking the beach.
+The overall scene captures a peaceful and leisurely day at the beach.

 ![](./Images/mock-test-6-6.png)

 This is a picture of a man giving a speech to an audience.
 The man is standing on a stage with a big screen behind him.
 I can see a woman sitting at a table that has microphones set up for others to have a panel discussion.
 The entire audience is focused on his speech.
 I can tell people in the audience are probably taking notes.
 I think the man is giving a speech at a university.

+The image shows an indoor setting where a presentation or lecture is taking place.
+On the left side, there’s a person standing at a podium, appearing to be speaking or presenting.
+To the right, another individual is seated at a table facing the audience, possibly moderating or waiting for their turn to speak.

+In front of this table, several audience members are looking towards the speaker, though individual details are not clear due to the angle and resolution.
+The background features a large projection screen with bullet points, likely related to a technical or academic topic, but the text is too blurry to read precisely.
+The venue has wood-paneled walls and a semi-circular shape, suggesting it might be an auditorium or conference hall.
+A logo with the text “BATH” is visible on the screen, which could indicate the location or organization associated with this event.

 ![](./Images/mock-test-6-7.png)